 Recognising this, many midwives are now suggesting that it’s time to take a step back and ask if this is always the right decision.

-Jomeen (2017) also makes the point that many fathers who went into the birthing room expecting to be treated as part of a labouring couple often felt like an isolated observer or a bystander stripped of all control.
-As a result, many fathers became fearful of the birth but felt a need to hide these fears from their partners.
+Jomeen (2017) makes the point that many fathers who go into the birthing room expecting to be treated as part of a labouring couple often felt like an isolated observer or a bystander stripped of all control.
+As a result, many fathers became fearful of the birth but feel a need to hide these fears from their partners.

 Howarth et. al (2017) suggests that fathers have needs similar to those of mothers during pregnancy and birth and that these needs may not be being met, especially for first-time fathers.

 Bäckström and Hertfelt Wahn (2011) also call for greater support and preparation for fathers, suggesting that if they are left out, they tend to feel helpless.
 It’s this feeling of helplessness that can result in a feeling of panic and a potentially negative experience of birth.

 Hazard (2010) takes this argument further by suggesting that the right antenatal preparation can help men feel calmer and more confident about birth.

 For example, antenatal preparation for fathers could include: